jandaio/blender-programming/progres.md

       exec(compile(open(filename).read(), filename, 'exec'))
       ```
      * Dinamically:
-       install the “Blender Development” extension by Jacques Lucke
+       * install the “Blender Development” extension by Jacques Lucke
+       * Press F1 to open the command line and type “blender start”.
+Select “Blender: Start”.
+       * To execute the script press F1 and in the command prompt type “blender run script” and select “Blender: Run Script”.
+       * NOTE: I had to run visual code as administrator otherwise I got a permission error, perhaps there is a diferent aproach to fix this.